U.S. report concluded COVID-19 may have leaked from Wuhan lab -WSJ

-The study was prepared in May 2020 by the Lawrence Livermore National Laboratory in California and was referred by the State Department when it conducted an inquiry into the pandemic's origins during the final months of the Trump administration, the reportsaid.
+The study was prepared in May 2020 by the Lawrence Livermore National Laboratory in California and was referred by the State Department when it conducted an inquiry into the pandemic's origins during the final months of the Trump administration, the report on.wsj.com/2RuLtkC said.

 Lawrence Livermore’s assessment drew on genomic analysis of the COVID-19 virus, the Journal said.